18F/handbook/docs/03-policies/2019 Summit.md

 ### Dress how you’re most comfortable
 Dress however you are comfortable.
 For example, some folks are most comfortable in a button-up with khakis; others prefer casual jeans and t-shirts.

-We are planning to take coworking photos throughout the retreat that may show up on the internet (with your consent of course), so consider that with your attire choices.
+We are planning to take coworking photos throughout the Summit that may show up on the internet (with your consent of course), so consider that with your attire choices.
 Remember to bring your CivicActions T-Shirt for the team photo.

 ### Ask before hugging
 Be mindful of personal space -- note that not all of your coworkers are comfortable with hugs, you can always ask them with a smile, "are you a hugger?" and offer your hand as your greeting.